 A full PR campaign will be compiled for the film’s final release to the general public including targeting national media for coverage and social media promotion.

-Wake explores an uncomfortable subject in a sensitive manner.
 By dramatising the aftermath of a suicide, rather than the act itself, the film shows the impact of an unexpected death on those who are left to deal with the consequences.
 We want to tell a story that is underrepresented, to raise awareness through film of the subject and highlight the need to get mental health at the forefront of conversation in rural communities.

 The overarching message is positive - break down the stigma, acknowledge the metal health problem, seek help and talk.